Astronaut828/SmartContractResearch/MasterChefV2/README.md

 -   **Implementation time considerations**
     -   The main challenge in implementing the MasterChefV2 functionality into a MetalStaking 🥩 project would be the complexity of the staking contract and the reward distribution mechanism.
 The math and distribution of rewards is a complex process that requires a deep understanding of the staking contract and the reward distribution mechanism.
 Testing for edge-cases should be considered the highest priority.

+    Included in the research is a [local copy of the project contracts](./examples/SimpleRewards.sol) for further analysis and testing.

 ### Conclusion